emotion-js/emotion/CONTRIBUTING.md

 - Run `yarn build` in the root directory to build the modules.
 (Required before publishing)
 - Run `yarn build PACKAGE_NAME ANOTHER_PACKAGE_NAME` to only build certain packages.
 - Run `yarn build:watch` to build packages on every change.
+- Run `yarn clean` to remove previously built modules and dependencies.

 ## Documentation Website Development